 As newlyweds, Mark and Sabrina served at their sending church where Mark oversaw the bus ministry and helped in the youth department, Sunday schools, and junior churches.
 He was privileged to start a children's church and young adult class during his two years of service, and he also regularly preached at a prison ministry and taught for a local Bible institute.
 Sabrina taught private piano for two Christian schools; she played often in the church services and also taught the beginner Sunday school class.
 Mark and Sabrina started full-time deputation at the end of May, 2003.
 Mark Joseph, Junior was born on December 4th of the same year.

 In June of 2005, the Holmes family began their first term as Fundamental Baptist Missions International missionaries in Nigeria.
-Soon, Truth Baptist Church along with Temple Baptist Institute was started, the church now averaging 200 on Sundays with 36 graduates from the ministry training school.
-Property with buildings was purchased, and Providence Baptist College & Seminary opened its doors in August 2009 and has now produced 14 graduates.
-15 churches have been started by those who have been trained or ordained by their ministry.
-Mark and Sabrina have returned to the U.S. for the birth of their daughter (Victoria Noel 12/14/05), their "baby" (Brian Michael 8/20/07), and their youngest (Noah Preston 2/3/12).
+Soon, Truth Baptist Church along with Temple Baptist Institute was started, the church now averaging 220 on Sundays with 42 graduates from the ministry training school.
+Property with buildings was purchased, and Providence Baptist College & Seminary opened its doors in August 2009 and has now produced 30 graduates.
+Over 30 churches have been started by those who have been trained or ordained by their ministry, including the most recent, Grace & Glory Baptist Church in Abuja.
+Mark and Sabrina have returned to the U.S. for the birth of:

 Where We Are

 The Niger River is Nigeria’s most remarkable physical feature, as well as the source of its name.
 Formerly a British colony, Nigeria gained its independence in 1960 and became an independent nation of three culturally distinctive regions and at least 250 different language groups—more than any other African country.
 Home of the world’s largest black population, it is estimated that almost one out of every six Africans resides in Nigeria.